In short, yes. A number of financial factors have made sustainable investing very attractive and increasingly popular in the recent decade.

 During the same period, sustainable taxable bond funds beat their non-ESG counterparts by a median total return of 0.9 percentage points.

 There is no evidence that sustainable investors underperform or outperform regular investors for similar types of investments.
-In fact, data points to the opposite.
+In fact, data points to the return on sustainable investment being higher than for regular investements.

 There are more reports of sustainable funds showing better performance over the long term.